preetisawant/cloud-foundry/deploy-apps.md

 * Bind applications to a specific alias by accessing the alias overflow menu of the alias located at the row's far right.
 * Expand an alias (row) to see all the applications bound that alias.
 * Start, stop applications by accessing the application overflow menu of the alias located at the row's far right.
-* Navigate to an ICFEE, ICFEE organization or ICFEE space by clicking on the link with the corresponding ICFEE, organization, or space.
+* Navigate to an CFEE, CFEE organization or CFEE space by clicking on the link with the corresponding CFEE, organization, or space.

 ## Application manifest
 {: #appmanifest}